About Us - Our Goals & Priorites

-- About half of owners are small, grassroots businessmen and women, who are highly involved in their communities.
-Larger corporations own about 56% of OCNA members in Ontario, including Metroland Printing, Publishing and Distributing; Postmedia Network Inc. and TC Media.
+- Just over half of owners are small, grassroots businessmen and women, who are highly involved in their communities.
+Larger corporations own about 49% of OCNA members in Ontario, including Metroland Printing, Publishing and Distributing; Postmedia Network Inc. and TC Media.

 Community Newspapers are Well-Read

 - Community newspaper readership is strong regardless of market size, and despite the media options available.
 The farther one moves from an urban core into suburban and rural communities, the higher the readership of community newspapers.